lalapro/GGUncle/README.md

 When simulator is up, type the following in the terminal:
 `npm run android`

+* Simulator must be loaded before running the command, app should load straight into simulator

 ## Troubleshooting (Android)

 ##### `unable to load script from assets index.android.bundle`